mrrooster/gofish/gofish_fuse3/README.md

 # GoFiSh

-Gofish is a *read only* fuse fs for mounting your Google drive, currently developed against libfuse3.
+Gofish is a *read only* fuse fs for mounting your Google drive (See *write support* below), currently developed against libfuse3.

+## Write support

+If gofish is mounted rw it will enable write support.
+This is currently quite new so use it at your own risk.
+A quick look at the source code will show there are no tests, and some of the logic is quite convoluted, so seriously, use at your own risk.

+Currently files are written to google once they are closed.
+Permissions and uid/gids are also written if set.
+Deleting remote files caused them to be 'trashed'.
 ## Running

 ### Dependencies